 So you’re looking for a quick weekend getaway in the sun by the sea?
 How about a weekend in Nice, France?

-Being on the French Riviera, Nice hits all the boxes in terms of places that are easy to get to, has almost guaranteed sun, plenty to do for the culture creature, the beach bum, the foodie, and you’re sure to have a great time.
+Being on the French Riviera, Nice hits all the boxes in terms of places that are easy to get to, has almost guaranteed sun, plenty to do for the culture creature, the beach bum, and the foodie.
+Plus, you’re sure to have a great time.

-I live in Nice and have had a place here for 10 years, so I’m going to give you my Insider’s Tips on general arrival and accommodation information, and loads of things to see and do during your weekend in Nice.
+I live in Nice so I’m going to give you my Insider’s Tips on general arrival and accommodation information, and loads of things to see and do during your weekend in Nice.
 Heck, I’ve included enough for a month!
-And if you’re wondering whether Nice, France is safe to visit, I’ve spelled it out here.

 Want to know where to have a late afternoon lunch when many other restaurants have taken their mid-day siesta?
 What about wine… what should you take home and where can you get it?
 What’s on for live music?
 Everything you need for a great weekend in Nice, France.

 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.